Boosting Unsupervised Semantic Segmentation with Principal Mask Proposals: Experiments

 \subsection{Ablation Study}

 \cng{To untangle the factors behind \ourmethodframework, we examine the individual components in a variety of ablation experiments to access the contribution.}

 \inparagraph{\ourmethod pseudo-label ablations.} In \cref{tab:ablation-a}, we analyze the contribution of the individual sub-steps for \ourmethod pseudo-label generation by increasing the complexity \cng{of label generation.} We provide the DINO baseline, which corresponds to $K$-means feature clustering, for reference.
 In the most simplified case, we directly use the similarity mask, similar to \cref{eq:nn}.
 Next, we use the nearest neighbor (+NN in \cref{tab:ablation-a}) of the principal component to get the masks as in \cref{eq:similarity-map}, followed by the full approach with \ac{crf} refinement (+P-CRF).
 Except for the changes in the pseudo-label generation, the \cng{optimization} remains as described in \cref{sec:experimental_setup}.
 We observe that the similarity masks already provide a good staring point, yet we identify a gain from every single component step.
-This suggests that using the nearest neighbor improves the localization of the similarity mask. \cng{Similarly, \ac{crf} refinement improves the alignment between the masks and the image content.
-We also experiment with using the respective next principal direction (non-iter.) instead of iteratively extracting the first component from masked features.
-This leads to slightly inferior results.}
+This suggests that using the nearest neighbor improves the localization of the similarity mask.
+Similarly, \ac{crf} refinement improves the alignment between the masks and the image content.
+We also experiment with using the respective next principal \rebut{component (non-iter.\ PC) instead of iteratively extracting the first principal component from the masked features.
+This leads to slightly inferior results.
+Naively using the K leading eigenvectors and simply assigning the masks based on the $\arg \max$ of their cosine similarity to the features without any iterations would lead to significantly worse results with a pixel Accuracy of $43.1$ \% and a mIoU of $19.9$ \%.
+Note that nearest neighbor anchoring and thresholding are used in both experiments.
+Additionally, we ablate the nearest neighbor anchoring, the threshold $\psi$, and the stop criterion in \cref{sec:furtheranalysis}.}

-\inparagraph{\ourmethodframework architecture ablations.} In a similar vein, we analyze the contribution of the different architectural components of \ourmethodframework. \cng{Optimizing over a single set of class prototypes using the proposed \ourmethod pseudo labels already provides moderate improvement} (+\ourmethod pseudo label in \cref{tab:ablation-b}), despite the disadvantage of an unstable and noisy optimization signal. \cng{Adding the \ac{ema} (+EMA) leads} to a more stable optimization and further improved segmentation.
-Augmenting the input (+Augment) results in a further gradual improvement.
-Similarly, refining the prediction with a \ac{crf} improves the results further (+CRF).
+\inparagraph{\ourmethodframework architecture ablations.} In a similar vein, we analyze the contribution of the different architectural components of \ourmethodframework. \cng{Optimizing over a single set of class prototypes using the proposed \ourmethod pseudo labels already provides moderate improvement} (+\ourmethod pseudo label in \cref{tab:ablation-b}), despite the disadvantage of an unstable and noisy optimization.
+Adding the \ac{ema} (+EMA) leads to a more stable optimization and further improved segmentation.
+Augmenting the input (+Augment) results in a further gradual improvement. \rebut{We provide a more detailed breakdown of the augmentations in \cref{sec:ablation_extendedaugs}.} Similarly, refining the prediction with a \ac{crf} improves the results further (+CRF).